raymondchau/Course-Project-3.2/README.md

 # Read Me

-This repo contains the script to tidy up the wearable computing data set captured from Samsung Galaxy S3 (see http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and the cleaned up data set.
+This repo contains the script to tidy up the wearable computing data set captured from 30 testers (subjects) with Samsung Galaxy S3 (see http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and the cleaned up data set.

 ## Files in this repo